 - A caregiver does not wash his or her hands properly after cleaning up the stool of an infected person

-You can also get infected by eating contaminated food or drinking contaminated water.
+You can also get infected with hepatitis A by eating contaminated food or drinking contaminated water.
 Contaminated food and water are more common in developing countries.
 When traveling in areas where hepatitis A is common, avoid eating raw fruits and vegetables, shellfish, ice, and untreated water.

 You are at higher risk for hepatitis A if you:

 - Live with or have sex with someone who has hepatitis A